 Uncontrolled bleeding accounts for roughly 35 percent of mortality before victims can arrive at a hospital.
 In fact, a person can bleed to death in less than five minutes if the bleeding is uncontrolled.
 Usually, this happens before EMS arrive, increasing the need for bystanders to be trained and knowledgeable on tourniquet use and application.
 Of patients who arrive with tourniquets applied, application is often incorrect and inadequate.

-As part of the Trauma Injury Prevention Program at Baylor Dallas, medical staff trained more than 730 Dallas, DART and Baylor Scott & White Health officers through a two-hour course.
+As part of the Trauma Injury Prevention Program at Baylor University Medical Center, medical staff trained more than 730 Dallas, DART and Baylor Scott & White Health officers through a two-hour course.
 With funding from the trauma department and Baylor Health Care System Foundation, the department also purchased 315 tourniquets for the entire DART police force and is in the process of purchasing 100 “Stop the Bleed” kits to place on AEDs at most Dallas police departments.

 The “Stop the Bleed” program also recently expanded its instructor criteria to include nurses, doctors, paramedics and trained police officers in an effort to increase its outreach.

 “A lot of it is not complicated,” said Karen Mynar, injury prevention coordinator at the trauma center at Baylor University Medical Center at Dallas.
 “It’s just being told once or shown once so you can have the empowerment to do something so you don’t feel helpless in a bad situation.”

 A lot of it is not complicated.
 It’s just being told once or shown once so you can have the empowerment to do something.

 Plans are also under way to make an online course available for all Baylor Dallas employees and the general community.